 In this, the first part of an occasional blog series, I’m listing some of my favourite songs and sharing a few of my thoughts about them, as well as some memories.
 These are tracks that, over the years, I’ve formed emotional attachments to, rather than simply come to love as good records (though they’re certainly those too).
 They’re songs I play to take me back to certain times and places.
 If you catch me cueing up a few of these tracks, chances are I’m trying to time travel – to capture old feelings, to feel the rush of a life lived, and to shed a few happy tears while I snuggle into my musical comfort blanket.

 “Is there room for two in that blanket?”
 I hear you ask.
 Of course not – music appreciation is subjective, silly! – but you’re welcome to sit with me while I reminisce.
-You can even have a listen to the records if you like, thanks to the handy YouTube links I’ve included – just click the coloured headings.
+You can even have a listen to the records if you like – well, most of them – thanks to the handy YouTube links I’ve included.
+Just click the coloured headings.
 Many of the links go to unofficial uploads, so you risk going to Hell and frying like an egg for all eternity.
 Still, that’s a small price to pay.

 Ready?
 Then here we go: 11 songs that make up the first record in a set of compilation albums I’m calling This One’s For Me.